 - Gendo Ikari has this mindset.
 He is obsessed with his dead wife Yui, he doesn't care if the world is destroyed by his meddling with Gods who can cause the Apocalypse, as long as he can see Yui again.

 - Shinji Ikari takes after his father.
-In "End of Evangelion", when he sees that Asuka is dead he stops fighting, not caring what happens to the rest of the humanity.
+In "End of Evangelion", when he sees that Asuka is dead he stops fighting, not caring what happens to the rest of humanity.

-- In Rebuild of Evangelion, when Asuka's Eva is taken over by an Angel, Shinji refuses fighting because he doesn't want to hurt her, and when his father forces his robot to destroy the Angel, seemingly killing Asuka, Shinji attempts bringing Nerv down and killing everyone inside the base, not caring that it is humanity's last line of defense.
+- In Rebuild of Evangelion, when Asuka's Eva is taken over by an Angel, Shinji refuses to fight because he doesn't want to hurt her, and when his father forces his robot to destroy the Angel, seemingly killing Asuka, Shinji attempts bringing Nerv down and killing everyone inside the base, not caring that it is humanity's last line of defense.
 And when later it is Rei's turn to be absorbed for an Angel, he activates his robot's full power, even though Ritsuko warned him that it would set off the Third Impact.
 Basically, Asuka and Rei are two of the few people Shinji cares about.
 Hurt them and expect pain.

-- When Mika and Yuu, who are the others most important person, are separated in Seraph of the End for dramatic purposes involving both being orphans with the rest of the orphans who they considered family being killed before their eyes by the vampires that enslaved them.
-They cling to the others memory to use as a source of strength in order to the find the other again.
+- When Mika and Yuu, who are the other's most important person, are separated in Seraph of the End for dramatic purposes involving both being orphans with the rest of the orphans who they considered family being killed before their eyes by the vampires that enslaved them.
+They cling to the other's memory to use as a source of strength in order to find the other again.
 However, both can get pretty unhinged when it comes to the other possibly being separated from them again.